 Will all of your debt be taken care of?

 When you become bankrupt, the licensed insolvency trustee will sell your assets and distribute the money amongst the creditors.

 Some creditors have taken measures to protect themselves and hold a mortgage, pledge, lien or similar instrument on a property.

 It depends on your circumstances.
 It can be as little as 9 months if you are a first-time bankrupt.

 If you decide to file for bankruptcy, the process must be handled by a licensed insolvency trustee.

-Select a trustee who is licensed to practise in Yukon.
+Select a trustee who is licensed to practice in the Yukon.
 Look at the list of licensed insolvency trustees.
-You can also look in the Yellow Pages of your phone directory under "Bankruptcies — Trustees" for Yukon.
-Since trustees are located outside of Yukon, they accept collect calls.
+You can also look in the Yellow Pages of your phone directory under "Bankruptcies — Trustees" for the Yukon.
+Since trustees are located outside of the Yukon, they accept collect calls.

 For further information on bankruptcy, contact the Yukon Registrar in Bankruptcy.

 In person: Court Services, The Law Courts, 2134 2nd Avenue (ground floor) in Whitehorse.
 Our office is open Monday through Friday from 9 a.m. to 4 p.m.

 Phone: 867-667-5938 or toll free in the Yukon 1-800-661-0408, extension 5938